PyCQA/flake8/docs/source/internal/writing-code.rst

 - Import only the objects we're using

-- Add commnts explaining that an import is a standard library module or something else
+- Add comments explaining that an import is a standard library module or something else